Vicky Leandros: Musical career

-In 1970 her first TV show Ich Bin was broadcast in 13 European countries.
-It received many awards for its originality and thought-provoking contemporary graphics including in 1971 the world-famous Bronze Rose of Montreux.
+In 1970, her first TV show Ich Bin was broadcast in 13 European countries.
+It received many awards for being original thought-provoking contemporary graphics including in 1971 the world-famous Bronze Rose of Montreux.
 It was also the first time that Vicky used the same stage surname as her father (actually his real Christian name) and became known from then onwards as Vicky Leandros having been known simply as Vicky during the 1960s.
 Guests appearing were Julien Clerc and Deep Purple.
 The show has been repeated over the years and is seen as a classic piece very evocative of the era though at first it was not well received in all quarters owing to its surprising even shocking imagery in an age when songs were not generally accompanied by visuals for marketing purposes.
 Throughout the 1970s other film portraits by prominent film makers were to follow which attracted interest around the world.
 She later went on to host a television series in the UK for the BBC, entitled Music My Way.

-In 1972 she represented Luxembourg at Eurovision for the second time and won the contest with the song "Après toi".
-Translated into English as "Come What May" it was also a hit in the UK reaching #2 on the UK Singles Chart.
+In 1972, Leandros represented Luxembourg at Eurovision for the second time and won the contest with the song "Après toi".
+Translated into English as "Come What May", it was also a hit in the UK reaching #2 on the UK Singles Chart.
 The song peaked at number 23 in Australia.
-Globally it sold over six million copies, and was awarded a gold disc.
+Globally it sold over six million copies and was awarded a gold disc.
 Leandros recorded the song in seven languages.
-Later in the year she released her version of the Theodorakis composition "O Kaymos (Sorrow, in Greek: Καημός) (The Love in Your Eyes)" which became a hit all over the world in various language versions.
+Later that same year, Leandros released her version of the Theodorakis composition "O Kaymos (Sorrow, in Greek: Καημός) (The Love in Your Eyes)" which became a hit all over the world in various language versions.
 It peaked at #40 in the UK Singles Chart.

-In 1973 "When Bouzoukis Played" became another massive selling world hit in several languages reaching #44 in the UK chart. and 45 in Australia.
-In 1974 she recorded "Theo, wir fahr'n nach Lodz" a song that was a #1 hit in Germany.
+In 1973, "When Bouzoukis Played" became another massive selling world hit in several languages reaching #44 in the UK chart and #45 in Australia.
+In 1974, she recorded "Theo, wir fahr'n nach Lodz" - a song that was a #1 hit in Germany.
 She also found much success in South Africa during the 1970s.